NickPax/my-website/_structures/dependent-clause.md

 <br/>

 Nelly the elephant was set free (when she recovered in October).

->adverb clause at end of sentence, hence no commas.
+Adverb clause at end of sentence, hence no commas.
+{: .grey}

 <br/>

 Nelly the elephant was set free, (when she recovered in October), by the African team.

->adverb clause in the middle of what it modifies, hence the commas.
+Adverb clause in the middle of what it modifies, hence the commas.
+{: .grey}

 <br/>
 <br/>